swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 extension String.UTF8View: ContiguousStorage<Unicode.UTF8.CodeUnit> {
   // note: this could borrow a temporary copy of the `String`'s storage var storage: Span<Unicode.UTF8.CodeUnit> { get }
-  // TODO: probably _read, so it can yield a ContigArray if needed }
+}
 extension Substring.UTF8View: ContiguousStorage<Unicode.UTF8.CodeUnit> {
   // note: this could borrow a temporary copy of the `Substring`'s storage var storage: Span<Unicode.UTF8.CodeUnit> { get }
-  // TODO: probably _read, so it can yield a ContigArray if needed }
+}
 extension Character.UTF8View: ContiguousStorage<Unicode.UTF8.CodeUnit> {
   // note: this could borrow a temporary copy of the `Character`'s storage var storage: Span<Unicode.UTF8.CodeUnit> { get }
-  // TODO: probably _read, so it can yield a ContigArray if needed }
+}

 extension SIMD: ContiguousStorage<Self.Scalar> {